Quantum Differential Privacy: An Information Theory Perspective: Quantum differential privacy

 \begin{definition} Let $\cD$ be a set of quantum states and $\cA$ be a quantum algorithm (i.e. a $\operatorname{CPTP}$ map).
 We call $\cA$ $(\epsilon,\delta)$-differentially private if for all measurements $0\leq M \leq \Id$ and all $\rho, \sigma\in\cD$ such that $\rho\sim\sigma$, we have

-We simply call $\cA$ $\epsilon$-differentially private if $\cA$ is $(\epsilon,0)$-differentially private. \end{definition} This definition is a rather direct generalization of classical differential privacy and as such it is a property of measurement outcomes and needs to be checked for all possible measurements.
+We simply call $\cA$ $\epsilon$-differentially private if $\cA$ is $(\epsilon,0)$-differentially private. \end{definition} This definition is a rather direct generalization of classical differential privacy.
+Indeed, if we only consider diagonal states and projectors $P$ in the computational basis in the definition above and interpret $\tr( P \cA(\sigma))$ as the probability of the measurement outcome lying in a given set, we obtain exactly the definition in~\cite[Definition 2.4]{dwork2006differential}.
+But for quantum states we need to optimize over all possible basis and can even consider POVMs.
 However, we will now use the tools from the previous section to see that it can indeed be checked as a property of the quantum states themselves without explicitly considering the measurements.

 \begin{lemma} The following three statements are equivalent,

 \end{lemma} \begin{proof} Note that we can rewrite the condition in Equation~\eqref{Eq:DP-def} as